-SECTION TWO: UNCRATING THE FC FIBER MARKING LASER
+SECTION TWO: UNCRATING

-When your FC Fiber Marking Laser arrives, it will require careful uncrating and examination of parts.
+When your FD Fiber Marking Laser arrives, it will require careful uncrating and examination of parts.
 Follow these instructions for best results.

-Uncrating Your FC Fiber Marking Laser
+Uncrating Your FD Fiber Marking Laser

 - 1. Create a work space.
 You will need an open, level work space to place your fiber laser.
-A solid table with adequate room (the machine's dimensions are 22 1⁄2" x 24" x 21 1⁄4") for the machine is recommended.
-Be sure the workspace is free of fire hazards and is well ventilated.
-Always have a fire extinguisher handy in case of emergency. - 2.
+A space large enough (the machine's dimensions are 23 3/4" x 36" x 56") for the machine to be positioned is required.
+Be sure the work area is free of fire hazards and is well ventilated. - 2.
 Carefully remove the top and sides of the crate.
-Set the crate on a flat surface near where you will place the machine.
-Open the crate by using the hand drill and 5/16" socket head bit to remove the screws holding the crate together.
-Start with the top of the crate and work down each side of the crate from there.
+Set the create on a flat surface near where you will place the machine.
+Open the crate using a hand drill and 5/16" socket head bit to remove the screws holding the crate together.
+Start with the top of the crate and work down each side of the crate from there until the top and all 4 sides of the crate are removed.
 Be careful not to damage/strike the machine present within the crate during the uncrating process. - 3.
-Remove machine box from crate bottom.
-With the top and sides of the crate removed the machine box can be removed from the crate.
-Carefully place hands under bottom portion of machine and slide machine box out from the crate bottom to where about half of the bottom of the machine is no longer on the crate.
-Carefully lay one side of the machine box down onto the floor and gently tilt the machine box in that direction so that the bottom crate can be pulled from under the machine box. - 4.
-Remove protective foam, accessory box, and laptop from shipping box.
-With the machine box now located on the floor use a utility knife and open the top of the machine box.
-Go about removing the top foam as well as the accessory box and Lenovo computer box.
-Locate and remove the protective foam located around the machine and proceed to lift the top portion of the box revealing the machine and bottom foam. - 5.
-Remove machine from bottom foam and place on work surface.
-With the fiber unit now sitting on the bottom foam only, gently lift the machine and place the unit on the desired clean surface such as the table you plan on keeping it.
-Be aware that the machine weighs 137 lbs.
+Remove plastic wrap and accessory box from machine.
+With the top and sides of the crate removed the plastic wrap covering the laser can be cut free via a utility knife and then removed.
+Once the wrapping is removed remove the accessory box on the top of the machine and place it to the side. - 4.
+Remove machine from pallet and place into work area.
+There will be 4 studs securing the 4 leveling pads/feet of the machine to the pallet.
+Use a hammer and pry bar and remove each top stud.
+With all studs removed, lift the machine off of the pallet and place it into the desired work area.
+Be aware that the machine weighs 250 lbs.
 Find someone to help you lift it.
-The machine should now be flat on the work surface. - 6.
-Remove protective saran wrap surrounding the perimeter of the fiber unit.
-With the machine now on the level table, you will be able to utilize a utility knife and carefully remove the saran wrap on the machine.
-Be carefully not to allow the marking edge of the utility knife to touch the machine to avoid cosmetic damage. - 7.
+The machine should now be positioned in your flat work area. - 5.
 Inspect the machine.
-With the fiber unit and accessory box now on the work table be sure to give the interior and exterior of the unit and thorough visual inspection for any defects or breakage.
+With the fiber unit and accessory box now out of the crate be sure to give the interior and exterior of the unit a thorough visual inspection for any defects or breakage.
 If you find any defects or breakage, contact your sales representative immediately.
 Have pictures of the damage ready to share.
 Your machine is now uncrated.